islam00006/islam00006/README.md

-# 👋 Hi there, I'm Islam!
+# 👋 Hi there, I'm Islam

 🎓 I'm a Computer Science student who’s always curious and ready to dive deep into the world of tech.